Milatos Cave in Lassithi

-The Cave of Milatos in Lassithi Crete: The Cave of Milatos is located in the Prefecture of Lassithi , 3 km outside Milatos village.
-Although the cave doesn't have many stalactites and stalagmites, it has a historical and sentimental importance for the locals as this is where about 3,600 people were slaughtered there by the Turks in February 1823, during the Revolution times.
+The Cave of Milatos in Lassithi Crete: The Cave of Milatos is located in the Prefecture of Lassithi, 3 km outside Milatos village.
+Although the cave doesn't have many stalactites and stalagmites, it has historical and sentimental importance for the locals as this is where about 3,600 people were slaughtered there by the Turks in February 1823, during the Revolution times.

 To commemorate this tragic event, a small church of Saint Thomas was built inside the cave in 1935 and a memorial to host the bones of the killed people.
 A small service is held every year in this cave to their memory.

-The cave itself is quite large, 73 metres long and 63 metres wide.
+The cave itself is quite large, 73 meters long and 63 meters wide.
 Measuring about 2,100 sq.m., it has eight entrances and the height varies from one to three meters.
-Ancient remains have been found inside that testify the presence of people in the Neolithic times.
-To go to the cave, you park your car in the valley beneath and then take a narrow footpath on the slopes of a gorge, about 200 metres long.
+Ancient remains have been found inside that testify to the presence of people in the Neolithic times.
+To go to the cave, you park your car in the valley beneath and then take a narrow footpath on the slopes of a gorge, about 200 meters long.